rafal-szypulka/grafana-ibm-apm/README.md

 IBM APM plugin installation
 ===========================
 Latest verion of the plugin is always available on this GitHub page.
-It can be also installed from the Grafana plugin repository
+It can be also installed from the Grafana plugin repository.

 1).
-To install the plugin from GitHub, go to your Grafana plugin directory (for Grafana installed using yum/rpm, it is: `/var/lib/grafana/plugins`) and simply clone the GitHub repository.
+Install the plugin using one of the following methods:

+a.)
+Download the latest release of the IBM APM plugin from [here](https://github.com/rafal-szypulka/grafana-ibm-apm/releases) and unpack on your Grafana server in `/var/lib/grafana/plugins` directory.

+b.)
+Simply clone the GitHub repository on you Grafana server:

 ```
 cd /var/lib/grafana/plugins/
 git clone https://github.com/rafal-szypulka/grafana-ibm-apm

 ```
-Another option is to install plugin using Grafana CLI:
+c.)
+Install the plugin using Grafana CLI:

 ```
 grafana-cli plugins install ibm-apm-datasource
 ```

 2).
 Plugin requires slight modification of the Grafana server backend to properly deallocate datasets on the APM or ITM server after every metric query.
-For Grafana 4.5 installed on Linux, replace **grafana-server** binary with the one downladed from [here](https://ibm.box.com/s/6sflz4wyru71vh645h311oarygwnztxc), or build it by yourself.
+For Grafana 4.5 installed on Linux, replace **grafana-server** binary with the one downladed from [here](https://ibm.box.com/s/6sflz4wyru71vh645h311oarygwnztxc), or modify and build it by yourself.

 Here are the steps to build modified grafana-server binary: